BlueberryWolf/WEBFISHINGModdingGuide/README.md

 ### 3. Set Up the Mod Directory Structure

-1. In the root of the decompiled project, create a new folder structure: `mods/modname`.
+1. In the root of the decompiled project, create a new folder structure: `mods/authoorname.modname`.
+   - Replace `authorname` with your username.
    - Replace `modname` with the name of your mod.
-2. Inside `mods/modname`, create a script called `main.gd`.
+3. Inside `mods/authorname.modname`, create a script called `main.gd`.
    - **Note**: GDWeave, the modloader, loads mods from `mods/modname/main.gd`.

 ### 4. Example mod, using my [Comfy Mod APIs](https://github.com/BlueberryWolf/APIs)
-This example mod prints the naem of any player that joins to the console.
+This example mod prints the name of any player that joins to the console, then changes their walk_speed to 50.
+**Make sure** to follow [the instructions]([https://github.com/BlueberryWolf/APIs](https://github.com/BlueberryWolf/APIs?tab=readme-ov-file#developer-usage-for-the-nerds) to import my API into the project before using this example
 If you, while debugging and loaded into the world (press F5), switch to the remote scene view, You can find the player in the editor at `/root/world/Viewport/main/entities/player`